-By Joanne Jeffries.
-Last Updated 8th October 2021.
+By Daniel Sisko.
+Last Updated 6th June 2022.
 Welcome to our guide on allergic reaction compensation claims including gluten allergic reaction claims, where we’ll address the question, “can I claim compensation for a food allergy reaction with food allergy claims solicitors?”

 Do you have a food allergy, such as nut allergy, egg allergy, or dairy food allergy?
 If so, you will understand the need for businesses involved in the production, distribution, and sale of food to take every possible measure to avoid cross-contamination of allergens, and notify people of potential food hazards, such as warnings that a product may contain nuts, dairy or gluten.

 What happens if you have an allergic reaction at a restaurant?

 If, however, you have suffered an allergic reaction that was caused by a food product, either because it had not been correctly labelled, or if a restaurant, cafe, or shop had not provided a warning that a product may contain an allergen, then you may be able to make a food allergy compensation claim for the harm suffered.
 You could claim whether you’ve experience minor symptoms or dangerous symptoms of anaphylactic shock.Whilst the UK does have stringent legislation in place to try and protect those with food allergies, this country does still have one of the highest rates of incidents of allergic reaction globally.
 This has included a trend for there to be more incidences of this, and in some cases the reaction is fatal.
 This was seen in 2018, where there were high profile cases of people dying due to eating food with allergens, served in takeaway coffee shops.
 It has been put forward that the country is in the midst of an epidemic of allergies.